 Paper records of the VNC do not need to be retained for more than five years.

 Multiple Committee Jurisdictions

-When topics arise that cross multiple committee jurisdictions, the Vice-President shall determine which committees have jurisdiction or whether there should be a joint committee meeting to vet or discuss the topic.”
+When topics arise that cross multiple committee jurisdictions, the Vice-President shall determine which committeehas jurisdiction or whether there should be a joint committee meeting to vet or discuss the topic.